Klacid (Clarithromycin)

 How Taken

-oral tablet or liquid, usually twice daily
+oral tablet or powder for oral liquid, typically twice a day

 What Is Klacid Used For?